Natural Resource Policy and Management

 Welcome to the Natural Resource Policy and Management track within the International Environmental Policy program.

 The Natural Resource Policy and Management track prepares students to be leaders in biodiversity protection at local, national, and international levels.
-Our graduates work for a variety of governmental organizations including: city, state, and federal agencies, intergovernmental organizations such as the UN, national and international non-governmental organizations (NGOs), consulting firms, and private companies looking to minimize their environmental impact.
+Our graduates work for a variety of governmental organizations including, city, state, and federal agencies, intergovernmental organizations such as the UN, national and international non-governmental organizations (NGOs), consulting firms, and private companies looking to minimize their environmental impact.
+Students within this track focus on resources as diverse as forests, fisheries, minerals, freshwater, and natural protected areas.
+Understanding how climate change is impacting all of these resources is essential and woven throughout the curriculum.

 - Conservation Finance, Monitoring, and Evaluation